 6. Technical SEO tools

-Technically a freemium product, however it offers enough information to be useful as its free incarnation.
+I’m kind of cheating a little bit with this one, as technically it’s a freemium product.
+However, I’ve found it offers enough information to be useful as it’s free incarnation.
 It scrapes your site and tells you of any inefficiencies, even offering checklists to complete.
 A great tool to get an overview of your site and competitors.

 SEO Tools for Your Business